MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

    …
    ```

-   > [!NOTE]
-   > You can alternatively use `!process 0 17` to display detailed information about every process.
+   You can alternatively use `!process 0 17` to display detailed information about every process.
 The output from this command can be lengthy.
 The output can be searched using Ctrl+F.

 7. Use the `!process` command to list process information for both processes running your computer.
 Provide the process address from your `!process 0 0` output, not the address shown in this example.